 Similar Trekking in Bhutan

-The start of Snowman Trek in Bhutan Arrival at Paro International Airport.
-Your landing at Paro international airport is one of the most amazing experiences.
-Flights swinging between two mountains following the Paro river towards the small strip of Paro International airport are mesmerizing.
-Upon landing many prefer to take picture outside instead of rushing for immigration desk.
+Arrival at Paro International Airport.
+Your landing at Paro International Airport is one of the most amazing experiences.
+Flights swinging between two mountains following the Paro River towards the small strip of Paro International Airport are mesmerizing.
+Upon landing many prefer to take pictures outside instead of rushing for the immigration desk.
 This is the beauty of Bhutan.
 Your guide will be waiting for you to receive you.

 Max Altitude: 2820m